realopt/BlockDecomposition.jl/doc/source/basic.rst

 The ``Union{Int, Tuple}`` is the index of this problem.

-To assign the decomposition function to the model, BlockJuMP provides the function
+To assign the decomposition function to the model, BlockDecomposition provides the function

 .. function:: add_Benders_decomposition(model::JuMP.Model, B_decomp::Function)